michelangelorossi/michelangelorossi.github.io/_pages/publications.md

     Media: <a href="https://www.marketwatch.com/amp/story/scapegoating-minority-groups-can-shape-markets-asian-american-airbnb-hosts-saw-a-marked-decline-in-bookings-during-the-pandemic-11660576384">Market Watch</a>, <a href="https://hbr.org/2022/10/ensuring-your-products-arent-used-for-discrimination">Harvard Business Review</a></p>
   </div>
   <div class="paper-abstract">
-    We document a sharp rise in discrimination against Asian-American Airbnb hosts during COVID-19, showing that pandemic-driven scapegoating translated into measurable declines in bookings—evidence that social shocks can reshape marketplace discrimination.
+    We document a sharp rise in discrimination against Asian-American Airbnb hosts during COVID-19, showing that pandemic-driven scapegoating translated into measurable declines in bookings.
+This is evidence that social shocks can reshape marketplace discrimination.
   </div>
 </div>